Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Samples and Experiment

-We have measured a single crystal of GGG, made from isotopically pure $^{160}$Gd, grown from the same powder used for neutron scattering measurements~\cite{Petrenko1997, Petrenko1998}.
-Preparation of this sample has been described in Ref.~\cite{Petrenko2009}.
-The samples of GTLG and GAG were polycrystalline samples made from naturally abundant Gd.
+We have measured a single crystal of GGG, made from isotopically pure $^{160}$Gd, grown from the same powder used for neutron scattering measurements.~\cite{Petrenko1997, Petrenko1998} Preparation of this sample has been described in Ref.~\onlinecite{Petrenko2009}.
+The samples of GTLG and GAG were polycrystalline samples made from Gd with natural isotopic abundance.
 GTLG samples were made by solid-state reaction in air of Te and Gd (Y) oxides and Li carbonate, pressed into pellets, at 850 C for 10 hours, then regrinding and firing a second time.
-The polycrystalline sample of GAG was made using the sol-gel method~\cite{Costa2007}.
-It was heated to 1350 C for one hour, then removed from the furnace and rapidly quenched to room temperature, to minimize the formation of perovskite-phase GdAlO$_3$~\cite{Chiang2007}.
-Powder x-ray diffraction spectra in both cases could be indexed to space group $\mathrm{Ia\bar{3}d}$.
-No impurity peaks were visible at the 1\% level in GTLG; in GAG, there were two impurity peaks attributed to GdAlO$_3$, at the 3\% level.
+The polycrystalline sample of GAG was made using the sol-gel method.~\cite{Costa2007} It was heated to 1350 C for one hour, then removed from the furnace and rapidly quenched to room temperature, to minimize the formation of perovskite-phase GdAlO$_3$.~\cite{Chiang2007} Powder x-ray diffraction spectra in both cases could be indexed to space group $\mathrm{Ia\bar{3}d}$.
+A 2.4\% (by weight) GdAlO$_3$ impurity phase was found in GAG.